marph91/jimmy/docs/formats/cherrytree.md

 1. Export as described in <https://www.giuspen.com/cherrytreemanual/#_exporting>
     1. Choose "Export" -> "Export to CherryTreeDocument" -> "All the Tree" -> "XML, Not Protected (.cdt)"
 2. [Install jimmy](../index.md#installation)
-3. Import to Joplin.
+3. Convert to markdown.
 Example: `jimmy-cli-linux cherry.ctd --format cherrytree`

 ## Import Structure

-- CherryTree nodes are converted to Joplin notes.
+- CherryTree nodes are converted to markdown notes.
-- If a CherryTree node contains sub nodes, a Joplin Notebook is created as container.
+- If a CherryTree node contains sub nodes, a folder is created as container.
 It has the same name as the corresponding note.

 ## Known Limitations